 Sky Mobile is an MVNO which uses O2’s infrastructure.
 That means wherever O2 has signal Sky Mobile does too, which currently means 4G coverage for around 99% of the UK population indoors.

-You can expect that figure to continue to grow, but coverage isn’t the main reason to pick Sky Mobile, as the network aims to stand out by offering roll over data – meaning that if you don’t use all your data one month you can add it to a future month, for up to three years.
+You can expect that figure to continue to grow, as will its 5G coverage, which it also shares with O2.
+But coverage isn’t the main reason to pick Sky Mobile, as the network aims to stand out by offering roll over data – meaning that if you don’t use all your data one month you can add it to a future month, for up to one year.

-These are all high points of the network, but it falters in some areas too.
-Read on for a full overview and review of Sky Mobile.
+These are all high points of the network, but it falters in some areas too, which you’ll find details of below.
+Read on then for a full review of Sky Mobile, along with an overview of its coverage.

 Pros |